smartcatai/covidtm/README.md

 ## What is this?

-CovidTM is a public multilingual corpus of texts related to the COVID-19 outbreak: scientific articles, international updates, corporate policies, and so on.
+CovidTM is a public multilingual corpus of texts related to the COVID-19 outbreak: scientific articles, international updates, corporate policies, and so on. ([What for?](https://www.smartcat.ai/blog/covidtm/))

 ## How do I use it?